HVLepage/cavep-undc/_docs/site-network/RC15B.md

 At just over 4,000m asl the DO readings at RC15B are low but as expected.

+The average pH reading of almost 8.0 is as expected for a clean river and appropriate for most forms of aquatic life.

 As the population density above Puente Vilca is very low, the impact of anthropic activity is minimal though there is some limited pastoral agriculture activity in the area.